RashmiShah06/Resurf/readme.md

 Resurf is a full-stack MERN application designed to solve the problem of **re-finding digital resources**, not just storing them.

-Every day, people discover useful information from different sources such as websites, PDFs, PowerPoint presentations, YouTube videos, GitHub repositories, and personal notes.
+Every day, people discover useful information from different sources such as websites, PDFs, PowerPoint presentations, Word documents, YouTube videos, GitHub repositories, and personal notes.
 Over time, these resources become scattered across multiple platforms, making them difficult to locate when they are actually needed.

-Resurf provides a centralized workspace where users can capture, organize, search, and rediscover their resources from a single place.
+Resurf provides a centralized workspace where users can capture, organize, search, and rediscover their resources from a single place — and search by what a resource is *about*, not just what it's named.

 ---